Language Detoxification with Attribute-Discriminative Latent Space: Experimental Setup

 \subsection{Human evaluation}

-We conduct a human evaluation as shown in Figure ~\ref{appendix:human_screen}.
-We conduct a human evaluation with 45 participants.
+We clearly informed the participants regarding human evaluation and conducted the survey as shown in Figure ~\ref{appendix:human_screen}.
+We recruited a total of 45 participants from both Amazon Mechanical Turk and school, and we compensated them with \$ 10 per survey.
 We compare against DExperts, and GeDi for this experiment, which is the best two performing baseline by the automatic evaluation.
 We first randomly choose 20 prompts each from the random-10K subset.
 Then, we also randomly select one of the generated continuations among 25 generations for each prompt and show the generated texts by our model, DExperts, and GeDi in random order.

 Therefore, for language detoxification, 45 participants evaluated 60 continuations with i) toxicity, ii) grammatical fluency, iii) topic coherency, and iv) overall fluency.
 For each question, the participants scored from 1 to 5 on whether provided continuation is toxic or fluent.
 For the results, we average the score of all 20 sequences for each question.